|

 Stage 3 is where the post processing starts to play a greater and more

 important role in the development of 'RAW' file images.
-An experienced
+Even the

 most skilled of digital photographers will encounter a scene which is